praneetsharma/praneetsharma.github.io/README.md

 Youtube looper

-Ilisten a lot of music on youtube.
-I usuallydon't login and hence, always need external softwares to create playlist or to repeat songs.
+I listen to a lot of music on youtube.
+I usually don't login and hence, always need external softwares to create playlist or to repeat songs.

 I have always felt that the sites I use lack a few things.
-Thus I decided to create my own youtube playlist
+Thus I decided to create my own webapp.